 There are a wide variety of other boats at the club, the message to all is that whether you want to learn to sail, sail competitively or just for leisure, we can offer you full facilities that will meet your needs.

-During the sailing season (August to May) we run a combination or club sailing at week-ends (start times 1400 on Saturday, and 1030 on Sundays) with 3 back to races, followed by clubhouse activities around the bar or dining areas, and more formal regattas.
+During the sailing season (August to May) we run a combination of club sailing and formal regattas.
+Club sailing on weekends starts at 14h00 on Saturday, and 1030 on Sundays, with 3 back-to-back races, followed by clubhouse activities around the bar or dining areas.
 Each race lasts around 30 minutes, so on water time is usually around 2 hours if you sail all 3 races.

 Boat parking is a combination of open and covered parking.
 Covered parking is particularly useful as it reduces the amount of UV damage over time from the sun, and protects from the summer thunderstorms.
 There are 3 slipways for launching and a separate one for guests visiting for regattas.

-Picnic and braai facilities are available on our sprawling lawns under shady trees.
-There is also a swimming pool.
+Picnic and braai facilities are available in front of the Club House, under shady trees.
+There is a swimming pool.
 The club has two spacious lounges and a galley that provides light meals and refreshments.
-We have clean cloakrooms and ample ablution facilities equipped with hot and cold showers.
-The venue may be hired by members for private functions provided that they finish before 21h00.
+We have cloakrooms and ample ablution facilities equipped with hot and cold showers.
+On application, the venue may be hired by members for private functions provided that they finish before 21h00.